Edan Lui

-Edan Lui Cheuk-on (呂爵安; born 21 January 1997), is a Hong Kong singer, actor, presenter, and a member of the Hong Kong boy group MIRROR.
-Apart from his group activities, Edan made his solo debut in 2021 and has presented various television variety shows and starred in television dramas, most notably Ossan's Love (2021).
+Edan Lui Cheuk-on (呂爵安; born 22 January 1997), is a Hong Kong idol, singer, actor, presenter, and a member of the Hong Kong boy group Mirror.
+Apart from his group activities, Edan made his solo debut in 2021 and has presented various television variety shows such as Be ON Game, and starred in television dramas, most notably Ossan's Love (2021), as well as several feature films, including Chilli Laugh Story and Hong Kong Family.

-Life and career
+Early life and career

 Background and debut

 Edan was born in Hong Kong on 21 January 1997.
 He attended Salesian Yip Hon Millennium Primary School in Kwai Chung and the acclaimed Ho Fung College.
 Edan achieved high scores in the HKDSE.
-While studying business administration at the University of Hong Kong in 2018, Edan auditioned for ViuTV's reality talent competition Good Night Show - King Maker playing piano and singing Tanya Chua's "Blank Space", which put him through to the Top 50.
-Prior to competition, Edan was already a holder of Grade 8 certificates in both piano and violin, and is known to have perfect pitch.
+While studying business administration at the University of Hong Kong in 2018, Edan auditioned for ViuTV's reality talent competition Good Night Show - King Maker playing piano and singing Tanya Chua's "Blank Space", which put him through to the Top 50 and eventually into the Top 10.
+Prior to the competition, Edan was already a holder of Grade 8 certificates in both piano and violin, and is known to have perfect pitch.
 Edan finished the competition in eighth place, earning him a spot in the twelve-member boy group MIRROR.
 The group debuted on 3 November 2018 with the single "In a Second" (一秒間).